17 Customer Feedback Statistics You Need to Know

 - Whether it’s filling out a survey or writing a review, much of that information is coming from a mobile device.
 So in order to reach out to as many customers as possible, surveys, emails and newsletters should be formatted in a way that is pleasant for mobile users.

-- People don’t click as much on mobile as they do when they’re on PC.
+- However, people don’t click-through as much on mobile as they do when they’re on PC.
 In an article reviewing a study performed by Pew Research Center, it states, mobile and tablet users only make up 27.8% of the links clicked, while people on PC made up for the remaining 72.2%.
 This means that mobile users are more selective about where they focus their attention.

 - Compact titles with compelling visuals can help draw in the attention of mobile users and shortened emails deliver much higher response rates.
 Formatting emails to look better inside of a mobile inbox is another way to get more responses.